ebowman/api-first-hand/README.md

 - the Activator template, hosted by [Lightbend](https://www.lightbend.com/activator/template/api-first-hand)

 #### More About the Activator Template
 The Activator template provides a sandbox for your application to run with API-First-Hand.
+(Download Activator [here](https://www.lightbend.com/activator/download), then follow [the instructions](https://www.lightbend.com/activator/template/api-first-hand)).
 It contains the following:
 - HTML tutorial (found in the `tutorial` folder)
 - the Swagger UI frontend included as static files, run from within Play (located in the `public/swagger` folder)
 - a pre-configured `plugins.sbt` file with a definition of all required resolvers and plugins (found in the `project` folder)